email English 汉语

 Because identity is a characteristic of manifestation, denying the identity of manifestation is actually denying manifestation itself.
 To deny manifestation means "a thing does not manifest".
 If "a thing does not manifest", it has no identity, which means that denying identity is equivalent to denying manifestation.
 Therefore, the law of contradiction can also be interpreted as: a thing cannot both manifest and not manifest simultaneously.
 What brings about the law of contradiction?
 If a thing does not manifest, it will necessarily be concealed, meaning it will become a motive force or an isolated thing.
 In this way, the either-or nature of the law of contradiction becomes an either-or relationship among manifestation, motive force, and isolation.
 The either-or nature of these three is produced by isolation; isolation is meant to separate independent, distinguishable things that are either-or in nature.
 This is the true reason for the emergence of the law of contradiction.
 When interpreting the law of contradiction in this way, we are actually trying to derive the characteristics of the law of contradiction from the identity of manifestation, while using the characteristics of isolation.
 This is, in fact, a no form united transformation.
 This explains the law of contradiction at a level higher than formal logic.

 The traditional view holds that deriving one law of formal logic from another is meaningless because any such derivation already employs the basic laws of formal logic.
 Moreover, Heidegger explains that, strictly speaking, these principles of thought cannot be proven.
 In fact, any proof is already a thought activity, and thus any proof already conforms to these laws of thought[1].
 This viewpoint is incorrect as it overlooks the intrinsic connections between the basic laws of formal logic.
 Even so, it cannot be denied that the basic laws of formal logic can find their own origins.
 They all stem from the identity of manifestation, which in turn comes from the identity of no form.
 The key is that the derivation and transformation between them is a no form integrated transformation.
 The three basic laws of formal logic are all laws concerning the manifestation, motive force, and isolation of things.
-When elevated to the theory of no form action, these laws have intrinsic connections and can be transformed into one another.
-Such derivation and transformation conform to the laws of the theory of no form action and can be explained by it.
+When elevated to the no form action theory, these laws have intrinsic connections and can be transformed into one another.
+Such derivation and transformation conform to the laws of the no form action theory and can be explained by it.

 Through the derivation and transformation between the three laws of formal logic, we recognize that their root source is the identity of no form.
 The integrated transformation among the three laws of formal logic demonstrates that although they are separate, they are essentially unified.
 Their separation is due to the isolation action (distinguishability), their unity is because of the manifestation action (identity), and their integrated transformation is due to the motive force action (changeability).
 Only by rising to this height can we break free from the cognitive shackles we impose on ourselves, thereby recognizing the essence of things.
 Such a derivation process is not a circular argument.
 Whether it is a circular argument only holds true when reasoning using formal logic within the realm where formal logic can be applied.
 The domain of formal logic refers to the realm of pure isolation (or motive force) action.
 For language, this is a realm composed of concepts that are isolated (or dynamic) in meaning.
 Reasoning between such individual concepts cannot be circular argumentation.
 Because such argumentation is merely self-defining, equivalent to manifesting nothing, and is not an integrated transformation under the identity of no form.
 Formal logic seeks grounds in isolation action or causes in motive force action.
 The no form integrated transformation embodies the identity of no form.
 Their functions are different, and their judgment criteria are also different.